abbycabs/mozsprint-repo-template/README.md

 * *Prototypes:* [Prototype](https://toolkit.mozilla.org/methods/) ideas for messaging app and browser integrations.
 Some discoveries are only possible by trying things out!
 * *Tools:* Building or documenting tools for connecting services.
 For example, libraries for authenticating users to their messaging services or browser services.
 * *Anything* else you can think of related to how the web and messaging apps can integrate!

-Join in the chat: https://gitter.im/web-and-messaging/general

-This project is part of the [Mozilla Global Sprint](https://foundation.mozilla.org/opportunity/global-sprint/) on May 10-11, 2018.
-It's a gathering both in-person at sites around the world and online to collaborate on projects and learn from each other.
-[Sign up here](https://foundation.mozilla.org/opportunity/global-sprint/participate/), and then read on to participate in this project.

-## Examples

-* A bot in a messaging app that you can ask for information about your browser profile: "What's that page I was reading about the Hutongs of Beijing?".

-* A service in the browser that sends web pages, images and videos to your friends in your messaging apps.

-* A bot in the messaging app that sends you username/password hints for your websites via a secure channel, or acts as a two-factor authentication mechanism somehow?

-* Saving web pages you saw in the messaging app to your browser history, or as bookmarks.

 ## Getting Started